Sato-Tate Distributions of Catalan Curves: Introduction

 The generalized Sato-Tate conjecture for an abelian variety predicts the existence of a compact Lie group that determines the limiting distribution of normalized local Euler factors (see, for example, \cite{SutherlandNotes}).
 In our work, the abelian varieties will be the Jacobians of curves, and so we now state the conjecture specifically for Jacobian varieties.

 Let $C$ be a smooth, projective, genus $g$ curve defined over a number field $F$.
-The Sato-Tate group of the Jacobian of $C$, $\ST(\Jac(C))\subseteq \USp(2g)$, is a compact Lie group satisfying the following property: for each prime $\mathfrak p$ at which $C$ has good reduction, there exists a conjugacy class of $\ST(\Jac(C))$ whose characteristic polynomial equals the normalized $\LL$-polynomial
+The Sato-Tate group of the Jacobian of $C$, $\ST(\Jac(C))\subseteq \USp(2g)$, is a compact Lie group satisfying the following property: for each prime $\mathfrak p$ at which $C$ has good reduction, there exists a conjugacy class of $\ST(\Jac(C))$ whose characteristic polynomial equals the normalized $\LL$-polynomial at $\mathfrak p$

-\begin{conjec} (Generalized Sato-Tate Conjecture) Let $(x_{\mathfrak p})$ be the sequence of conjugacy classes of normalized images of Frobenius elements in $\ST(\Jac(C))$ at primes $\mathfrak p$ of good reduction for $\Jac(C)$, ordered by norm.
-Then the sequence $(x_{\mathfrak p})$ is equidistributed with respect to the pushforward of the Haar measure of $\ST(\Jac(C))$ to its space of conjugacy classes. \end{conjec}
+\begin{conjecture} (Generalized Sato-Tate Conjecture) Let $(x_{\mathfrak p})$ be the sequence of conjugacy classes of normalized images of Frobenius elements in $\ST(\Jac(C))$ at primes $\mathfrak p$ of good reduction for $\Jac(C)$, ordered by norm.
+Then the sequence $(x_{\mathfrak p})$ is equidistributed with respect to the pushforward of the Haar measure of $\ST(\Jac(C))$ to its space of conjugacy classes. \end{conjecture}

 The generalized Sato-Tate conjecture was proved for CM abelian varieties in \cite{Joh17}.
 Beyond proving the generalized Sato-Tate conjecture, it is also important to determine the explicit embedding of the Sato-Tate group inside $\USp(2g)$ in order to provide an explicit description of the limiting distributions of the normalized $\LL$-polynomial.
 The distributions can also give us information about certain arithmetic invariants, such as the real endomorphism algebra and the N\'eron-Severi group of the abelian variety.